node-red/designs/designs/pluggable-message-routing/README.md

 Rather than do the cloning, the node will set the `cloneMessage` property to indicated whether cloning should occur or not.

-The actual cloning would happen between the `preRoute` and `onSend` steps.
+The actual cloning would happen between the `preRoute` and `preDeliver` steps.

 This would allow a `preRoute` handler to do its own cloning behaviour and then set `cloneMessage` to `false` so that no further cloning would happen for that message.